2sic/dnn-theme-bootstrap3-instant/README.md

   1. [Standard Bootstrap3 Content Blocks/Templates](https://github.com/2sic/2sxc-content-bootstrap3)

 ## Installation

+### DNN Extension Install
+You can install the skin as a DNN-Extension (but you don't have to).
+The net result is similar, but if you're not into git/npm/bower installs, then this is better.
+If you're versed with git, I would skip this.

+1. Download the skin-extension package from the [latest release](https://github.com/2sic/dnn-theme-bootstrap3-instant/releases/latest)
+1. log into your dnn as host-user (so you can install extensions)
+1. go to **Host** > Extensions > Install...
+1. add the skin-package, upload, go through the dialogs...done
+1. the skin package works great with the [invisible container](https://github.com/2sic/dnn-container-invisible) which you should install as well

 ### Put it into Portals/\_default or /Portals/[your-portal]
 We recommend that you place this in your /Portals/\_default area, but you can also put it into your specific portal, like /Portals/0/.
 The following 2 examples assume you want to put it into \_default.